View our posts

 Welcome from the Principal and Executive Principal

 Harris Science Academy East London is on a journey to rapidly becoming the highest performing school in Newham and one of the top schools in the UK.
-Every child is on a journey make a positive change in their community.
+Every child is on a journey to make a positive change in their community.
 As Executive Principal with a wealth of experience within the Federation, I am proud to be working with our community here at HSAEL.
 I know the team are truly committed to working with parents and students to build an excellent Academy, where all will achieve.

 Dan MacPherson - Principal, Lisa Kattenhorn - Executive Principal